-- Your Medicare-covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, and equipment) must be medically necessary.
+- Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, and equipment) must be medically necessary.
 "Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You have a medical home primary care provider (an MH-PCP) who is providing and overseeing your care. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.
-Covered services that need approval in advance are marked in the Medical Benefits Chart with a footnote designated by a (1).
+Covered services that need approval in advance are marked in the Medical Benefits Chart by a footnote designated by a (1).
 In addition, the following services not listed in the Benefits Chart require prior authorization:

-- o Pain Management - o Allergenic Testing - o All other services not specifically listed in the Medical Benefits Chart - o All Medicare-covered services performed by out-of-network providers
+- Pain Management - Allergenic Testing - All other services not specifically listed in the Medical Benefits Chart - All Medicare-covered services performed by out-of-network providers